onikolaiev/ado.core/docs/Add-ADOWorkItemQuery.md

 ```

 ### -Wiql
-WIQL text for query (omit for folders).
+WIQL text for the query (omit when creating a folder).

 ```yaml
 Type: String